+\textit{3) LLM-GNN-style Selector} adapts the selector idea from LLM-GNN~\cite{chen2024e} to our semi-supervised feature-enhancement setting, providing a closer LLM-based node selection comparison.
+We maintain identical hyperparameters, including budget \(K\), model architecture, and other settings, across all strategies.

-\textbf{Performance Analysis.} The results in Table~\ref{tab:ablation-exp} demonstrate that \method{} consistently achieves the highest accuracy across both datasets, outperforming random, similarity-based, and uncertainty-based heuristics.
+\textbf{Performance Analysis.} The results in Table~\ref{tab:ablation-exp} demonstrate that \method{} consistently achieves the highest accuracy across both datasets, outperforming similarity-based, uncertainty-based, and LLM-GNN-style selectors.
 Specifically, \textbf{Local Dissimilarity} targets potential outliers via static feature distributions, while \textbf{Prediction Entropy} selects nodes with high model uncertainty.
-However, as shown in Table~\ref{tab:ablation-exp}, these heuristics often provide inconsistent gains; for instance, Prediction Entropy slightly improves performance on Instagram but underperforms on Photo compared to Local Dissimilarity.
+However, as shown in Table~\ref{tab:ablation-exp}, these baselines provide inconsistent gains; for instance, Prediction Entropy slightly improves performance on Instagram but underperforms on Photo compared to Local Dissimilarity.
+The LLM-GNN-style selector is a stronger LLM-aware comparison under our setting, but it still lacks the validation-loss-driven bilevel objective used by \method{}.
 In contrast, our bilevel approach \textit{dynamically} identifies nodes that provide the maximum gradient-based utility within the GNN's optimization landscape.
 By directly optimizing the selection mask for the validation loss, \method{} transcends simple heuristic signals to capture the complex synergy between graph topology and LLM-derived features, leading to more robust performance gains across different graph domains.